 The monument was inaugurated on July 9, 1955, one year after the inauguration of Ibirapuera Park and on the anniversary of the start of the Revolution, but construction was only concluded in 1970.
 Designed by Italian sculptor Galileo Ugo Emendabili in Travertine marble, the monument is inscribed with a poem by Guilherme de Almeida, who also wrote the words by the monument's chapel entrance: "Viveram pouco para morrer bem - Morreram jovens para viver sempre" ("They lived little to die well - They died young to live forever").

 Several Obelisk features carry a relation to the numbers in the Revolution's magna data, or most important date.
 For example, the monument is 72 meters high from base to top (7+2=9); the crypt is 32 meters wide.

 On July 9, 2012, SP governor Geraldo Alckmin signed a restoration project for the obelisk.
-Following six months of executive planning, work on the monument is scheduled to start in early 2013 and the plan is to open it to visitors again - the Obelisk has been closed to the public at large since 2002.
+The plan is to open it again to the public, perhaps in 2014.
+The monument has been closed to the public at large since 2002.
 Water infiltration is one of the problems to be tackled by the restoration.